hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 Even though it's a part of HotRod, Torcs can be used separatedly without the HotRod ORM, in any Spring or SpringBoot application.

 Torcs is not to be confused with the Torcs CTP module.
-The latter focuses on more comprehensive execution plans for mid-to-high end databases, that can be visualized and analized using Check The Plan (http://checktheplan.com) 's web site.
+The latter focuses on more comprehensive execution plans for middle tier to high end databases, that can be visualized and analized using Check The Plan (http://checktheplan.com) 's web site.

 ## Limitations